Skip to content

 Understanding Your Home's Aesthetic

 Before choosing minimalist Nawabi wall art, look at your home's overall style.
-Consider the colors, textures, and designs you already have.
+Think about the colors, textures, and designs you already have.
 Your new art should fit well with these elements.

 1. Colors: Does your room have warm or cool tones?